-- Make speaking and listening and grammar BFF’s (best friends forever).
-Make the explicit connection between the two and give your students the change to apply their knowledge of grammar in the context of speaking.
+- Make speaking and listening and grammar BFFs (best friends forever).
+Make the explicit connection between the two and give your students the chance to apply their knowledge of grammar in the context of speaking.

 - Make sure that you use real-world contexts.
-Look at the grammar on restaurant menus, billboards, in magazines, and newspaper.
+Look at the grammar on restaurant menus and billboards, in magazines, and in the newspaper.
 When your students can realize that grammar is used in the outside world, not just the classroom, they will understand how important it is.

 - Play games.

 For those times when you just need a worksheet to strengthen understanding or maybe a quick formative assessment task, look no further than our Grammar Worksheet Resource Pack.

 Students will love playing our Name That Noun Grammar Game.
 Encourage your students to challenge each other and have fun while consolidating their knowledge of nouns.

 This grammar activity is perfect for use during Writing Center Activities.

 - Similar to the dice game Yahtzee, students must try to fill in adverbs next to every clue on their score sheet.

 - The player who has filled in the most words on their score sheet at the end of the game is the winner.